Guy Pratt

 Guy Adam Pratt (born 3 January 1962) is an English bassist.
-He has worked with artists including Pink Floyd, Roxy Music, Gary Moore, Madonna, Peter Cetera, Michael Jackson, the Smiths, Robert Palmer, Echo & the Bunnymen, Tears for Fears, Icehouse, Bananarama, Iggy Pop, Tom Jones, Debbie Harry, Whitesnake, Womack & Womack, Kirsty MacColl, Coverdale•Page, Lemon Jelly, the Orb, All Saints, Stephen Duffy, Robbie Robertson and A. R. Rahman.
+He has worked with artists including Pink Floyd, Roxy Music, Gary Moore, Madonna, Peter Cetera, Michael Jackson, the Smiths, Robert Palmer, Echo & the Bunnymen, Tears for Fears, Icehouse, Bananarama, Iggy Pop, Tom Jones, Debbie Harry, Whitesnake, Womack & Womack, Kirsty MacColl, Coverdale–Page, Lemon Jelly, the Orb, All Saints, Stephen Duffy, Robbie Robertson and A. R. Rahman.

 Pratt was a member of the Australian rock band Icehouse, a founding member of the American rock band Toy Matinee, and is currently a member of the band Nick Mason's Saucerful of Secrets.

 Pratt has also worked on TV and film soundtracks, including Dick Tracy (1990), Last Action Hero (1993), Hackers (1995), Still Crazy (1998) and Johnny English Reborn (2011).
 In 2005 he debuted a one-man music and comedy show.

+Since 2020 Pratt has co-hosted the podcast Rockonteurs alongside Gary Kemp, which features famous musicians discussing their lives and careers and often ranks at #1 on Apple Music podcast charts.

 Pratt has been nominated for two Ivor Novello Awards and was awarded an ARIA Award for his work with Icehouse.

-Early life
+Early life, family and education

 Pratt was born on 3 January 1962, in a flat above a shop on the Cut, London.
-His father, Mike Pratt, was an actor, songwriter and screenwriter who died when Guy was 14.
-Pratt worked for a while as a graphic designer, but decided to concentrate on a music career.
+His father, Mike Pratt, was an actor (co-starring as Randall in Randall and Hopkirk (Deceased), songwriter and screenwriter who died when Guy was 14 years old.